Gas vs Electric Water Heater Operating Cost Comparison 2026

 | Heat Pump (HPWH) | $2,500* | $1,100 | $3,600 |

-The Takeaway: If you currently heat with Propane or Electric Resistance, switching to a Heat Pump Water Heater is an emergency financial decision.
-The ROI is under 2 years.
-It is essentially an ATM in your basement.
+The Takeaway: If you currently heat with Propane or Electric Resistance, switching to a Heat Pump Water Heater can be a high-priority financial upgrade.
+In homes with high hot-water use and expensive fuel, the payback can be under two years.

 Part 4: The Tankless Myth ("Infinite Hot Water")

 "I'm going tankless so I never run out!"
 Hold on.
-Tankless units have a fatal flaw: Flow Rate (GPM).
+Tankless units have a real limiting factor: Flow Rate (GPM).

 A standard tankless unit is rated for ~9 GPM (Gallons Per Minute).
 But that is only if your groundwater is warm (e.g., Florida).
 If you live in Chicago where groundwater is 40°F, that burner has to work extremely hard to lift the temp to 120°F (an 80° rise).
 Result: The unit throttles down to 4 GPM.
 If someone is showering (2.5 GPM) and the dishwasher starts (1.5 GPM), the tankless unit maxes out.
 The shower goes lukewarm.